Academy of Nutrition and Dietetics

 The Academy of Nutrition and Dietetics is a multi-unit enterprise that includes a 501(c)(6) trade association in the United States.
-With over 112,000 members, the association claims to be the largest organization of food and nutrition professionals.
+With over 60,000 members, the association claims to be the largest organization of food and nutrition professionals.
 Its members include registered dietitian nutritionists (RDNs), nutrition and dietetics technicians, registered (NDTRs), and other dietetics professionals.

 Founded in 1917 as the American Dietetic Association, the organization officially changed its name to the Academy of Nutrition and Dietetics in 2012.
 According to the group's website, about 65% of its members are RDNs, and another 2% are NDTRs.
 The group's primary activities include providing testimony at hearings, lobbying the United States Congress and other governmental bodies, commenting on proposed regulations, and publishing statements on various topics related to food and nutrition.

 The association is funded by a number of food multinationals, pharmaceutical companies, and food industry lobbying groups, such as the National Confectioners Association.
-The Academy has faced controversy regarding corporate influence and its relationship with the food industry and funding from corporate groups such as McDonald's, Coca-Cola, Mars, and others.
+The academy has faced controversy regarding corporate influence and its relationship with the food industry and funding from corporate groups such as McDonald's, Coca-Cola, Mars, and others.

 History

-The Academy of Nutrition and Dietetics was founded in 1917 in Cleveland, Ohio, by a group of women led by Seventh-day Adventist Lenna F. Cooper, and the Academy's first president, Lulu G. Graves, to help the government conserve food and improve public health during World War I. It is now headquartered in Chicago, Illinois.
+The Academy of Nutrition and Dietetics was founded in 1917 in Cleveland, Ohio, by a group of women led by Seventh-day Adventist Lenna F. Cooper, and the academy's first president, Lulu G. Graves, to help the government conserve food and improve public health during World War I. It is now headquartered in Chicago, Illinois.

-The original mission of the Academy was in part to help make maximal use of America's food resources during wartime.
-In its first year, the Academy attracted 58 members.
+The original mission of the academy was in part to help make maximal use of America's food resources during wartime.
+In its first year, the academy attracted 58 members.
 It remained a small organisation, remaining under the 1,000-member mark until the 1930s.
 As the group's scope expanded, so did its membership numbers.
 Between the 1930s and 1960s, membership grew to more than 60,000.
-Growth trajectory has since stabilised, and the Academy marked its 70,000th member when a female dietitian in Texas re-joined the Academy in May 2009.
-Since its founding in 1917, the Academy has gained members in every decade.
+Growth trajectory has since stabilised, and the academy marked its 70,000th member when a female dietitian in Texas re-joined the academy in May 2009.
+Since its founding in 1917, the academy had gained members in every decade until at least 2009, but there was a decrease to around 63,000 members in the 2020s.